jinu-jeong/MD_tutorial/README.md

-# MD_post_processing
+# MD tutorial and post processing

-Welcome to the MD_post_processing repository!
+Welcome to the MD and post-processing repository!
 This guide provides instructions on how to run Molecular Dynamics (MD) simulations.

 ## Overview
 This repository focuses on the simulation process itself, rather than the underlying physics.
 For a deeper understanding of the physics involved, I recommend "Introduction to Molecular Dynamics" by Allen and Smit.